 While there are many benefits to hiring independent contractors, there are also some potential pitfalls you should be aware of.
 The IRS and many states have begun a witch hunt to identify businesses that improperly classify workers as 1099 independent contractors when they should really be classified as W-2 employees.
 The State of California can fine business owners as much as $5,000 per misclassified worker.
 Getting hit with a few of those hefty fines could be enough to bring a business down.

 To help you avoid the pitfalls, I’ve provided some guidelines for properly classifying workers as well as some alternative hiring options.
-I also touch on IRS reporting requirements when you are using sites such as Elance, oDesk or Craigslist.
+I also touch on IRS reporting requirements and tax issues when hiring freelancers when you are using sites such as Elance, oDesk or Craigslist.

 You also might be interested in: New VAT Rules Place Increased Compliance Burden on Digital Businesses